Main Phone: 228-896-0678 / Fax: 228-896-0695

 |Inv.
 Kenneth French||228-896-0684|

 Sex Offender Registry

-Any citizen with information on a non-compliant or unregistered sex offender may contact the Harrison County Sheriff’s Department Sex Offender Registrar.
+Anyone with information regarding a non-compliant or non-registered sex offender is urged to contact the Harrison County Sheriff’s Office Sex Offender Registry.
+You may remain anonymous.

 Crime Scene Unit